vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

   broadly similar to the picture painted by the single-frequency hearing test.

 I also attempted earwax removal on December 30, 2024.
-I used Earwax MD from Eosera, which has sodium bicarbonate as its active ingredient.
+I used Ear Wax MD from Eosera, which has sodium bicarbonate as its active ingredient.
 Based on online information, I gathered that sodium bicarbonate should not be used too often, even though it is effective